 - Update them on those things where you share a common interest.

 - Let your contacts know that you appreciate the time they spend with you as well as their knowledge and opinion.

-- If someone has been especially helpful to you, offer to take them out for coffee or a meal on your dime.
+- If someone has been especially helpful to you, offer to take them out for coffee or a meal

 - Once you get a job, thank everyone who was helpful to you.
 Give them your new contact information.